 Web courses are identified with a W2, W3 or W4 to the far right on the class schedule.
 Click here for more information.

 First, try to click on some other links, and try to reboot.
-There are specific browsers which ANGEL supports.
-In addition, there are specific browser settings which are required to use ANGEL.
-Contact the Help Desk (firstname.lastname@example.org or 330-494-6170, Ext.
+There are specific browsers which Blackboard supports and specific browser settings required to use Blackboard.
+Contact the Help Desk at email@example.com or 330-494-6170 ext.
 HELP (4357) for assistance.

 Yes, you can!
-We accept students from all over the state of Ohio and many other states as well.
+We accept students from all over Ohio and many other states as well.
 To find out if we’re approved to offer our programs to students in your state, click here.

 Many of our students come from other states, and some students have taken classes while in other countries!
-Fully-online classes are designated as W3 courses.
-Instructors of W3 classes may require campus visits for tests, but remote students may make arrangements to take tests elsewhere, such as a local testing center or library.
-Students who are unable to come to campus must complete a few proctoring forms and then arrange to take their exams under the supervision of an education official, such as a librarian, teacher, education director at a hospital, staff director, human services training director, or any military officer of higher rank than the student.
+Fully online classes are designated as W3 courses and instructors may require campus visits for tests, but remote students may make arrangements to take tests elsewhere, such as a local testing center or library.
+Students who are unable to come to campus must complete a few proctoring forms and then arrange to take their exams under the supervision of an education official, such as a librarian, teacher, hospital education director, staff director, human services training director or any military officer of higher rank than the student.
 Contact eStarkState for assistance.

-Online classes are taught by the same Stark State College instructors who teach our traditional classes.
+Online classes are taught by the same Stark State instructors who teach our traditional classes.

 This is not recommended.
-Computers in the computer lab are available for use by all Stark State College students on a first-come, first-served basis.
-There is no guarantee that a computer will always be available.
-It is recommended that any student in a Web-enabled or Web-delivered class have access to a computer outside of Stark State College.
+Computers in the computer lab are available for use by all Stark State students on a first-come, first-served basis, so there is no guarantee that a computer will always be available.
+We recommend any student in a web-enabled or web-delivered class have access to a computer outside of Stark State College.